Welcome to our Right to Choose home

 • Our clinicians are certified experts

-Our neurodevelopmental team include occupational therapists, speech and language therapists, nurses, clinical psychologist and psychiatrists.
+Our neurodevelopmental team include occupational therapists, speech and language therapists, nurses, clinical psychologists and a psychiatrist.

 They are all highly qualified, accredited by their relevant professional bodies, and follow the codes of conduct drawn from National Institute for Health and Care Excellence (NICE) guidelines.